Wired Connection Klipper Configuration

 Q

-Now the configuration should be saved and you have exited to the command line interface.
+The configuration should now be saved and you should exit to the command line interface

 -